 Can I buy a ticket for all 3 days?

-We tried this, but there were not enough "takers" to make it worth continuing.
-That said, you can purchase multiple advance tickets at local quilt stores or by mail.
+No, but you can purchase multiple advance tickets at local quilt stores or by mail.
 On site, you can purchase a ticket at the door to return the following day.
-Note that advance ticket purchases save $2 over on-site ticket purchase.

 It is fine for quilts in the judged show.
-If you share your photos online, we ask that you credit the quilt makers with your post.
+If you share your photos online, we ask that you credit the quilt makers in your post.

 If you like something in a vendor booth, please ask the vendor for permission before photographing.
-Sometimes, they consider their work photographed.
+Sometimes, they consider their work copyrighted.

 From main entrance, turn left and go past the mini-auction area.
 The scooter rental desk is in the passageway to the North Hall.

 Ladies: 4 on north wall—2 near miniature auction area, and 2 near entrance to food court.

 Mens/Ladies: two on East wall -- both behind vendor wall (Northeast corner)near lecture area and also in opposite (Southeast) corner.

 Mens/Ladies also on far wall behind Food Court.